Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 • Unlike My Everyday Sourdough Bread recipe, this dough is unlikely to overproof unless left in a warm environment for hours longer than called for (in which case the dough can spoil).
 You will degas the dough the next day, so getting this first proof exactly correct is less critical than making an artisan-style sourdough bread.

-With the dough covered, place it in a cold refrigerator for the overnight proof and up to two days.
+With the dough covered, place it in a cold refrigerator for an overnight proof and up to two days.

 Note: There are many benefits of chilling this dough overnight.
 First, the cold proof, or retard, slows down fermentation and gives the sourdough brioche bread a more complex flavor.
 Secondly, rolling out chilled dough is much easier than rolling out room-temperature dough.
 Lastly, proofing it overnight allows you bake it at a later time that best fits your schedule.